canmod/macpan2/README.md

 [this article](https://ropensci.org/blog/2022/01/06/runiverse-renv/) for
 an explanation of how to manage reproducibility using `r-universe`.

+Many workflows with `macpan2` also make use of the following packages.

+    install.packages(c("dplyr", "ggplot2", "tidyr", "broom.mixed"))

 ## Hello World

 The following code specifies an SI model, which is I think is the